 Episode 1 (at 10:45) – The view

 “You can flip a coin with your partner for it,” says the real estate agent.
-“He can have the view,” Matt responds when he and Foggy are looking at offices for their firm, and only one of them has a good view.
-Matt offers Foggy the room with a view.
-It makes sense if he wants to hide his senses.
+“He can have the view,” Matt responds when he and Foggy are looking at offices for their firm.
+It makes sense that Matt would offer Foggy the room with the view, if he wants to hide his senses.
 It also makes sense because he legitimately can’t see the view or derive any esthetic pleasure from it.
 Does not being able to see the view detract from his crime fighting?
 Not in the least.
 But, enjoying the view of the Hudson river is clearly something Foggy can do that Matt can’t.
 Because he cannot visually detect any light.
 It’s that simple.

 Episode 1 (at 15:05) – The braille watch